FC Noah: Stadium

 At the beginning phase of the 2018–19 Armenian Premier League season, FC Noah used the Mika Stadium, located in the Shengavit neighborhood of Yerevan, as their home ground until matchday 8.
-They were then forced to leave the Mika Stadium due to the inappropriate pitch conditions, and between matchday 9 and 14 they played at the Pyunik Stadium before moving to the artificial-turf pitch of the Dzoraghbyur Training Centre at the eastern outskirts of Yerevan.
+They were then forced to leave the Mika Stadium due to inappropriate pitch conditions, and between matchdays 9 and 14 they played at the Pyunik Stadium before moving to the artificial-turf pitch of the Dzoraghbyur Training Centre on the eastern outskirts of Yerevan.

-For the 2019–20 Armenian Premier League season, FC Noah played at the Alashkert Stadium located in the same neighbourhood of Yerevan.
+For the 2019–20 Armenian Premier League season, FC Noah played at the Alashkert Stadium, located in the same neighborhood of Yerevan.

 After starting the 2021–22 Armenian Premier League season playing their home games at the Yerevan Football Academy Stadium in Yerevan, Noah moved their home games to the Armavir City Stadium in Armavir in February 2022.

-From 2023-24 season FC Noah started to play in Abovyan City Stadium named after Vahagn Tumasyan.
+From the 2023–24 Armenian Premier League season, FC Noah started to play at the Abovyan City Stadium named after Vahagn Tumasyan.